scieloorg/pulsemob_webservices/README.md

 This application implements webservices to acquire and make available Article data from SciELO database.

-## Envinronment installation for CentOS 7
+## Environment installation for CentOS 7

 ### 1. Install pre-requisites: